 MVC requires certification of eligibility from Or Shalom before the sale of any lot in our area.
-To request a certificate of eligibility, contact the Or Shalom office: 604-872-1614 or email firstname.lastname@example.org.
-After eligibility is confirmed, a certificate will be sent electronically to MVC.
+To request a certificate of eligibility, contact the Or Shalom office: 604-872-1614 or email .
+After eligibility is confirmed, a certificate will be sent to MVC.
 You can then go to the cemetery office at 5455 Fraser St. from 9-3 weekdays to complete the purchase.
-It’s best to make an appointment with MVC: 604- 325-2646.
+It’s best to make an appointment with MVC: 604-325-2646.

 How many lots does the Or Shalom area contain?

-Our agreement provides space for only 64 lots.
+Our agreement provides space for only 64burial lots.
 However, each lot may be shared by two people, essentially cutting the cost in half.
 Two people sharing a lot need not be related.

 How much does a right of interment cost?

-Rates for purchase, not including preparation, casket, marker or interment (burial) fees, are set by the City.
-For current rates, see City of Vancouver Mountainview Cemetery Schedule of Fees.
+The City sets fees for purchase of an interment right, not including preparation, casket, marker or interment (burial).
+For current fees, see .
 Or Shalom doesn’t own, maintain or sell rights of interment.

 What does the purchase price include?

 The purchase gives an individual a right of interment (burial).
-The cost also covers a maintenance fee for upkeep of the area by MVC staff.
+The fee also covers perpetual maintenance of the area by MVC staff.

 Do I have to pay the whole cost at once?

 No. You may enter a payment plan agreement with MVC.
-You must provide a minimum of 1/4 of the total cost as a down-payment and can then pay the rest over up to 24 months without interest.
-You can pay with a credit card.
+You must provide a minimum of 1/4 of the total cost as a down payment and can then pay the rest over up to 24 months without interest.
+You can pay by credit card.
 The full amount must be paid before MVC will allow interment.